I've forgotten my password

 + Will the free walking tours be operating?

-Yes.
-However, the shop will have a 30-person capacity limit, so make sure you pop in throughout the day and don’t leave purchasing your Zoo souvenirs until the end of the day when there is usually a shoppers rush.
+Yes, so make sure you pop in throughout the day and don’t leave purchasing your Zoo souvenirs until the end of the day when there is usually a shoppers rush.
+If there is a State Government directive that masks must be worn indoors, then all visitors to the Zoo Shop must wear a mask.

 + Can I use cash to purchase items at the Zoo?